Flashdance: Production

+Development

-In April 1980, Thomas Hedley sold the film idea for development to Casablanca, a Los Angeles production company, for $300,000 and 5% of the net, as reported in The Globe and Mail, and later sold to Paramount Pictures.
+In April 1980, Thomas Hedley sold the film idea for development to Casablanca, a Los Angeles production company, for $300,000 and 5% of the net, as reported in The Globe and Mail.
+Hedley based the concept on the lives of exotic dancers he had met while editor of Toronto Life magazine such as Gina Healey and Maureen Marder.
+Marder and Healey were paid $2,500 each for their life stories.

+Hedley's script was eventually sold to Peter Guber and Jon Peters for PolyGram Pictures, who took the script with them to Paramount Pictures.
+However, the latter studio had less confidence in the film and placed it into turnaround for two years.
+Development of the film resumed when Don Simpson, who believed the film could be successful, resigned from his executive post at Paramount Pictures to co-produce the film with Jerry Bruckheimer in their first collaboration.
+They got Paramount to greenlight the film by hiring Joe Eszterhas to rewrite Hedley's script.

 Adrian Lyne was not the first choice as director of Flashdance.
-David Cronenberg had turned down an offer to direct the film, as had Brian De Palma, who instead chose to direct Scarface (1983).
+David Cronenberg had turned down an offer to direct as he felt he would have destroyed the film, as had Brian De Palma, who instead chose to direct Scarface (1983).
 At the time, Lyne's background was primarily in directing television commercials, such as his 1970s UK commercials for Brutus Jeans (which may conceivably be seen as anticipating the visuals and style of Flashdance).
+Lyne agreed to direct because he wanted to establish enough confidence from studios in his directorial skills to get his next film 9½ Weeks (1986) approved.
 Executives at Paramount were unsure about the film's potential and sold 25% of the rights prior to its release.
-The film was shot between October 18, 1982 and December 30, 1982.